Neuromorphology: General morphology

 Since there is a broad range of functions performed by different types of neurons in diverse parts of the nervous system, there is a wide variety in the size, shape, and electrochemical properties of neurons.
 Neurons can be found in different shapes and sizes and can be classified based upon their morphology.
 The Italian scientist Camillo Golgi grouped neurons into type I and type II cells.
-Golgi I neurons have long axons that can move signals over long distances, such as in Purkinje cells, whereas Golgi II neurons generally have shorter axons, such as granule cells, or are anoxonic.
+Golgi type I neurons have long axons that can move signals over long distances, such as in Purkinje cells, whereas Golgi type II neurons generally have shorter axons, such as granule cells, or are anaxonic.

 Neurons can be morphologically characterized as unipolar, bipolar, or multipolar.
 Unipolar and pseudounipolar cells have only one process extending from the cell body.
 Bipolar cells have a two processes extending from the cell body and multipolar cells have three or more processes extending towards and away from the cell body.